-Domestic Legal Protection of the Right(s) Has the ICESCR right been incorporated into domestic law?
+Domestic Legal Protection of the Right(s)

+q Has the ICESCR right been incorporated into domestic law?
 Is it constitutionally protected?
 If so, are there any instances in which existing constitutional/legislative provisions relating to the right(s) have been weakened or significantly changed?
-If the right has been domestically incorporated: (i) Can the right be directly invoked before the Courts/Tribunals? (ii) Can legal claims be brought by individuals as well as groups? (iii) What remedies are available for the violation of the right? (iv) What restrictions are placed on the exercise of the right?
-Analysis since the Previous State Party Report Where applicable, has the Government implemented the recommendations contained in the Committee's concluding observations to the last State party report? (where applicable) Has there been a change since the last State party/Committee review period in terms of improved national legislation, Court decisions, administrative rules, procedures and/or practices, etc?
-What positive actions has the Government taken towards ICESCR implementation?
-Has it made progress in the observance of these rights?
-Have there been any regressions in the progressive realisation of the right?
-What difficulties have affected the realization of this right?
-Have adverse situations developed over time (that would affect/explain State implementation/non-implementation efforts)?
+If the right has been domestically incorporated: (i) Can the right be directly invoked before the Courts/Tribunals? (ii) Can legal claims be brought by individuals as well as groups? (iii) What remedies are available for the violation of the right? (iv) What restrictions are placed on the exercise of the right? (v) Have any international legal bodies previously ruled on the domestic application of the right?
+Analysis since the q Where applicable, has the Government implemented the recommendations contained in the Committee's concluding observations to the last State party report? q Has there been a change since the last State party/Committee review period in terms of improved national legislation, Court decisions, administrative rules, procedures and/or practices, etc? q What positive actions has the Government taken towards ICESCR implementation?
+Has it made progress in the observance of these rights? q Have there been any regressions in the progressive realisation of the right?
+What difficulties have affected the realization of this right? q Have adverse situations developed over time (that would affect/explain State implementation/non-implementation efforts)?